theMcSam/brCTF-writeups/flawed/README.md

 In the second phase of our reconnaissance, we proceed to examine the application hosted on port 80 by accessing it through our web browser.
 To our surprise, we are welcomed with a login page.
 Quite intriguing!
 ![GLPI Login](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/glpi-login.png "a title")

-After a brief research on google we discovered default credentials for GLPI which we can try on out target.
+After a brief research on google we discovered default credentials for GLPI which we can try on our target.
 ![google glpi logins](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/glpi-default-creds.png "a title")

 ### Exploitation
 We now attempt to login to GLPI and viola!!<br>
-From there we move on with out recon and attempt to find the version of GLPI running.
+From there we move on with our recon and attempt to find the version of GLPI running.
 Hopefully we can find publicly available exploits.
 ![glpi logged in](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/checking-glpi-version.png "a title")
 The version of GLPI can be seen in the photo below.
 ![glpi version enum](https://raw.githubusercontent.com/theMcSam/brCTF-writeups/main/flawed/images/glpi-version.png "a title")